-Students majoring in Piano Pedagogy and Performance receive private lessons, study major teaching methodologies and undertake observation and practice teaching.
+Students majoring in Piano Pedagogy and Performance receive private lessons, study major teaching methodologies, and undertake observation and practice teaching.
 The program includes a two-semester teaching internship and culminates in a full recital or in a combination lecture/performance recital.
 Semester juries are required.
 A weekly Pedagogy Lab is required for two semesters, but recommended for all four semesters.

-Piano Accompanying and Coaching major: graduate
+Piano Accompanying and Coaching Major: Graduate

 Majors in Piano Accompanying and Coaching receive private lessons in vocal accompanying repertoire and are assigned to collaborative roles in working with undergraduate and graduate voice primary students.
-Two formal recitals as an accompanist are required.
+Two degree-specific recitals as an accompanist are required.

-Piano primary: graduate
+Piano Primary: Graduate